Your Complete Guide to Maid of Honor Duties

 Purchase decorations, favors and gifts.

 From decorating the space to securing favors, many of the little details of planning a bridal shower fall to the maid of honor.
-And yes, even if she's planning the event, the MOH still should get the bride a bridal shower gift (though it can be small and sentimental rather than expensive).
+And yes, even if she's planning the event, the MOH should still get the bride a bridal shower gift (though it can be small and sentimental rather than expensive).

 Be the emcee.